-However, it is recommended there are opportunities within the proposed development to accommodate biodiversity enhancement measures and a scheme for ecological enhancement will be required to be agreed in writing prior to works commencing.
+However, it is recommended there are opportunities within the proposed development to accommodate biodiversity enhancement measures and a scheme for ecological enhancement would be required to be agreed in writing prior to works commencing, by condition.

-A condition to control external lighting will also be added for any lighting to be agreed prior to its installation and this will address the concern raised on potential light pollution from the development.
+A condition to control external lighting would also be added for any lighting to be agreed prior to its installation and this would address the concern raised on potential light pollution from the development.
 As such, the proposal conforms with the relevant requirements of PPW, TAN5 and LDP2 policies 10 and 11.